Kerry Wilson

 Humanities and Social Science

-Kerry joined LJMU in 2008 as Senior Lecturer on the MA Cultural Leadership programme, based within the faculty of Arts, Professional and Social Studies.
-Since 2010, she has been Head of Research at the Institute of Cultural Capital, a leading cultural policy research centre jointly hosted by LJMU and the University of Liverpool.
+Kerry is a Reader in Cultural Policy in the School of Humanities and Social Sciences and Co-leads the Social Innovation research theme for the university's Institute for Health Research.
+She joined LJMU in 2008 as Senior Lecturer on the MA Cultural Leadership programme, based within the faculty of Arts, Professional and Social Studies.
+Between 2010 and 2022, she was Head of Research at the Institute of Cultural Capital, a leading cultural policy research centre jointly hosted by LJMU and the University of Liverpool.

-She began her academic career in the library and information management discipline, focusing on the organisational development and social value of public libraries, and continues to prioritise research with library and museum sectors.
-In 2017, her work in the field was recognised by the award of a mid-career Leadership Fellowship by the AHRC.
-The award funds a two-year study of ethical dimensions of collaborative practice between museum and library sectors and partner agencies working in two priority public policy areas, including public health and wellbeing and prison education reform.
+She began her academic career in the library and information management discipline, focusing on the organisational development and social value of public libraries, and continues to prioritise research with library and museum sectors as civic cultural institutions.
+In 2017, her work in the cultural policy field was recognised by the award of a mid-career Leadership Fellowship by the AHRC.

 Highlighted publications